omarion3698/awwards/README.md

 * A user be able to post a project to be rated and/or reviewed.
 * A user is able to view his/her profile page.

+## Known Bugs
+Yes, When a user posts a project a default image overlaps the image of the project.

 ## SetUp instructions
 To come up with the same project...